CoderMohitSinha/airquality_research/README.md

 The outputs from running the files above are stored in the respective folder for the location.

-One of the outputs i.e **merged_daily_airquality_greenness_meteorological_dataset.csv** contains the data that is used for training, evaluating models for the respective location.
+One of the outputs i.e **merged_hourly_airquality_greenness_meteorological_dataset.csv** contains the data that is used for training, evaluating models for the respective location.

 ### File listed below contains the python code for preprocessing data to format neural network can ingest and for training and evaluating
 models(SVR and Deep LSTM) models.